mojaloop/iacv2-docs/README.md

 * Setup Backups:
   * Another Jinja2 template (backups.j2) is rendered and placed in /etc/cron.daily/backups.
   * This task involves configuring backup-related settings for GitLab.

-* Create Empty Buckets:
-  * The playbook uses the amazon.aws.s3_bucket Ansible module to create empty buckets on an S3-compatible storage service - seaweedfs here.
-  * The loop traverses through the variable value ["gitlab-registry", "gitlab-artifacts", "gitlab-external-diffs", "gitlab-lfs-objects", "gitlab-uploads", "gitlab-packages", "gitlab-dependency-proxy", "gitlab-terraform-state", "gitlab-registry", "gitlab-pages"] and create buckets with these names in seaweedfs.

 ##### Gitlab ci role on docker node